yo1dog/controls-dat-json/README.md

 > Old control name "$oControlName" exists in oldControlNameToNewTypeMap with the new type "$nControlType", but that type does not exist in controlDefMap.
 This most likely means an entry was added to the oldControlNameToNewTypeMap but the corresponding type was either mistyped or needs to be added to controlDefMap.

-A game defined a control with a type that has an entry in the old-control-name-to-new-type map ([`/json/oldControlNameToNewTypeMap.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/oldControlNameToNewTypeMap.json)) but the return control type from that map does not have an entry in the controls definitions map ([`/json/controlDefMap.json`](https://github.com/yo1dog/controls-dat-json/blob/master/json/controlDefMap.json)) (`(controlType = oldControlNameToNewTypeMap[control.name]) != null && controlDefMap[controlType] = null`).
-This means there is a disconnect between the old-control-name-to-new-type map and the controls definitions map.
-As stated in the error, this most likely means an entry was added to the old-control-name-to-new-type map but the corresponding type was either mistyped or needs to be added to controls definitions map.
+A game defined a control with a type that has an entry in the [Old Control Name to New Type Map](#old-control-name-to-new-type-map). but the return control type from that map does not have an entry in the [Control Definition Map](#control-definition-map) (`(controlType = oldControlNameToNewTypeMap[control.name]) != null && controlDefMap[controlType] = null`).
+This means there is a disconnect between the [Old Control Name to New Type Map](#old-control-name-to-new-type-map) and the [Control Definition Map](#control-definition-map).
+As stated in the error, this most likely means an entry was added to the [Old Control Name to New Type Map](#old-control-name-to-new-type-map) but the corresponding type was either mistyped or needs to be added to [Control Definition Map](#control-definition-map).